Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

-Clarence Coggins was born on July 3, 1920 in Poteau, Oklahoma.
+Clarence Coggins was born in Poteau, Oklahoma on July 3, 1920.
 Growing up, he probably would have never dreamed that he would go on to become one of the nation's most celebrated heroes.
 During World War II, he did exactly that.

-Before joining the war effort, Coggins dream was to own a dairy business and to establish a Coggins brand of butter and ice cream.
+Before joining the war effort, Coggins' dream was to own a dairy business and establish a Coggins brand of butter and ice cream.